mihnea-beep/lilac-gooseberries-runner/README.md

 **Instructions**:

-Use the spacebar to jump.
+Use the spacebar or the up arrow to jump.

 Press 1, 2 to select a sign.